 Decisions regarding admission of internal transfers to the CSD major are made by the Department of Communication Sciences and Disorders.
 Students seeking admission to the program must submit an Application for Internal Transfer to the Department’s Administrative Assistant along with copies of their unofficial college transcript(s) that list all courses and corresponding grades earned to date.
 Applications are available in Hewitt Hall room 181.
 Students are encouraged to have a cumulative grade-point average of a 3.50 or higher to be considered a strong applicant.

 It is important to note that the quality of the applicant pool and number of spaces available in the major at the application deadline will impact who is admitted as an internal transfer student.
 The fall application deadline is October 1.
 The spring semester deadline is March 1.
 Decisions will be made prior to registration.

-Students interested in a FS major should speak with Melissa Leavy regarding the different specializations.
-Students interested in an internal transfer to Human Development and Family Studies can download an application form www.chhs.unh.edu/fs/formsfs_undergrad.html.
-The fall application deadline is October 1 and the spring semester deadline is March 1.
+Students interested in a HDFS major should speak with Melissa Leavy regarding the different specializations.
+Students interested in an internal transfer to Human Development and Family Studies can download an application form http://www.chhs.unh.edu/hdfs/undergraduate-forms The fall application deadline is October 1 and the spring semester deadline is March 1.
 Decisions will be made by HDFS faculty prior to registration.
 To be considered, students must have a minimum cumulative grade-point average of 2.2 for the child advocacy & family policy, family support/CFLE, or lifespan development specializations, and a 2.6 for the child development specialization.